 What is OpenOut?

-Open Out is a weekly podcast series, website and interactive social media to help individuals and faith communities discover the possibilities and the challenges of intentionally opening outwards to welcome a much broader group of people – including those with very different cultural backgrounds.
-The Open Out “Extra” is a podcast for leaders (and other interested folk) – with a bit more detail and tips on how to use the podcasts in a group setting (study groups, workshops, retreats, etc.).During the Covid-19 crisis, when groups are not meeting – these Extra podcasts will be limited.
+Open Out is a podcast series, website and interactive social media to help individuals and faith communities discover the possibilities and challenges of intentionally opening outwards, welcoming a much broader group of people – including those with very different cultural backgrounds.

-Open Out podcasts are published in series – you can start at the beginning with the Curious series, or follow any theme that interests you.
+Open Out podcasts are published in series following this pattern.
+So you can start at the beginning with the Curious series, or follow any theme that interests you.
 You can link to listen to the podcasts below (or you can subscribe to the whole series on iTunes.
 Spotify, etc.)

 This is the introductory podcast that starts you on your journey and provides a general introduction to the Open Out program.
 It outlines how the series will unfold, the research behind the project, and some of my own history in intercultural ministry.